Collision fluctuations of lucky droplets with superdroplets: Method

+Note that \Eq{eq:collision_rate} implies that droplets having the same velocity ($\bm{v}_i=\bm{v}_j$) never collide.
+This also implies that no collisions are possible between physical particles within a single superdroplet.
+For the purpose of the present study, it suffices to limit ourselves to the simplest, albeit unrealistic assumption of $E_{ij}=1$, but we also consider in one case a slightly more realistic quadratic dependence on the radius of the larger droplet.
+To assess the effects of this assumption, we compare with results where the efficiency increases with droplet radius \citep{lamb_verlinde_2011}.
+Following \cite{Kos05} and \cite{Wilkinson16}, we adopt a simple power law prescription for the dependence of the efficiency on the droplet radius.

-What happens when two superparticles collide?
-To write down the rules, we denote the number of droplets in superparticle $i$ by $N_{\rm d/s}^i$, while $N_{\rm d/s}^j$ is the number of droplets in superparticle $j$. $M_i$ and $M_j$ are the corresponding droplet masses.
-The collision scheme suggested by \citet{Shima09} amounts to the following rule.
-To ensure mass conservation between superparticles $i$ and $j$, when $N_{\rm d/s}^j > N_{\rm d/s}^i$, droplet numbers and masses are updated as
+What happens when two superdroplets collide?
+The collision scheme suggested by \citet{Shima09} amounts to the following rules; see also \Fig{fig:2} for an illustration.
+To ensure mass conservation between superdroplets $i$ and $j$, when $\nps_j > \nps_i$, which is the case illustrated in \Fig{fig:2}(b), droplet numbers and masses are updated such that

-When $N_{\rm d/s}^j < N_{\rm d/s}^i$, the update rule is also given by \Eq{eq:updateN}, but with indices $i$ and $j$ exchanged.
-In other words, the number of particles in the smaller superparticle remains unchanged (and their masses are increased), while that in the larger one is reduced by the amount of particles that have collided with all the particles of the smaller superparticle (and their masses remain unchanged).
-This is illustrated in \Fig{fig:2}.
-Finally, when $N_{\rm d/s}^j = N_{\rm d/s}^j$, droplet numbers and masses are updated as
+where $M_i$ and $M_j$ are the droplet masses.
+When $\nps_j < \nps_i$, which is the case shown in \Fig{fig:2}(a), the update rule is also given by \Eq{eq:updateN}, but with indices $i$ and $j$ exchanged.
+In other words, the number of droplets in the smaller superdroplet remains unchanged (and their masses are increased), while that in the larger one is reduced by the amount of droplets that have collided with all the droplets of the smaller superdroplet (and their masses remain unchanged).